-4 What are the requirements for an enforceable agreement?
+What are the requirements for an enforceable agreement?
 Are there any formalities that labour or employment agreements must adopt to be enforceable in your jurisdiction?
 Are fees, duties or taxes generated by any of them?

 Labour relationships are a matter of fact due to the application of the reality principle.
-Consequently, if you have a dependency and subordination relationship you have a labour relationship which can be enforceable before a court, because it is a consensual agreement.
-Considering that, a written agreement is recommended so as to have clear terms and conditions (see question 5).
-Article 10 of the Labour Code sets forth the information which must be contained by labour agreements, such as date and place of the agreement, complete identification of the parties, including the employee's nationality and date of birth, nature of the job, place where it must be carried out, salary, form and date of salary payment, work shift and term of the contract.
+Consequently, if a dependency and subordination relationship exists, then there also exists a labour relationship that can be enforceable before a Court.
+A labour relation is considered as a consensual agreement and does not need to be written in order to exist.
+Therefore, a written agreement is needed so as to have clear terms and conditions (see question 5).
+Article 10 of the Labour Code sets forth the information which must be contained by written agreement, such as:

+- the date and place of the agreement;

+- the complete identification of the parties, including the employee's nationality and date of birth;

+- the nature of the job;

+- the place where it must be carried out;

+- the salary;

+- the form and date of salary payment;

+- the work shift; and

+- the terms of the contract.

 In terms of formalities, labour agreements are not subject to any kind of registration or special formalities, unless the employee is a foreigner.
-In that case, and for immigration purposes, the agreement must be signed before a notary public.
+In that case, and for immigration purposes, the agreement must be signed before a notary public and include some especial clauses.